Tea-hatho/Tea-hatho/README.md

-- Hullo, I’m @Tea-hatho.
+- Hullo, I’m @milkydelta.
 I'm English.
 - I drink tea.
 - I know some python and not much else.
 I have watched the Brackeys C# Tutorial Series, if that counts for anything.
 - I do not think any collaborative projects will involve me.